-Each team member responds by holding up a closed fist or the number of fingers that corresponds to the level of support.
-If a team member holds up fewer than three fingers, she is given the opportunity to state her objections and the team may respond.
-The facilitator continues the fist to five process until the team achieves consensus (everyone holds up three or more fingers) or agrees to move on to the next issue.
+Each team member will then respond by holding up a closed fist or a number of fingers corresponding to the support level.
+If a team member holds up fewer than three fingers, they are given the opportunity to state their objections, and the team can then respond.
+The facilitator will continue the fist to five process until the team achieves consensus (everyone holds up three or more fingers) or agrees to move on to the next issue.

-1 finger - I have major concerns.
+- One finger.
+I have major concerns.